If I could have one wish in my classroom, it would be for my writers to approach their essays the way they do their video games.

-But, soft!
-There’s a clue next to the lock box, or some sort of puzzle or task to complete.
+But...there’s a clue next to the lockbox, or some sort of puzzle or task to complete.

 Now imagine that the answer to the clue/puzzle/task happens to be 3.14, or the mathematical ‘Pi’, which your students are then able to use to unlock the 4-digit money box to claim their next clue (after realizing they need to make it 0314 to fit, *wink*).

 This variation simply removes the physical lock from the equation.
-So when students arrive to one of your stations, there’s a clue, a puzzle or some sort of task to complete.
+So when students arrive in one of your stations, there’s a clue, a puzzle, or some sort of task to complete.
 Once they do that, a new clue magically reveals itself, which then leads to the next station (no padlock required).